subversive-eu/hugo-subversive/content/posts/install.md

 This is the schema when you use the command `hugo new posts/mypost.md` or `hugo new photos.md`.
 The default.md is add to your new page.

-This is a example :
+This is an example :

 ```yml
 ---